ericyoc/safe_unsafe_traffic_signs_poc/README.md

 The project includes utility functions for managing directories within the Google Colab environment and mounted Google Drive:

   * `list_directory_contents(directory_path)`: Lists all files and subdirectories within a specified path.
+This is useful for auditing the contents of generation directories.
-  * `remove_specific_directories(base_directory="/content")`: Recursively deletes predefined output directories (e.g., `arrow_replicas_balanced`, `yield_replicas_balanced`, `stop_replicas_balanced`) to ensure clean runs and manage storage.
-This is particularly important when working with large generated datasets in Google Colab's ephemeral file system, allowing for easy cleanup and organization of potentially thousands of generated images.
+  * `remove_specific_directories(base_directory="/content")`: Recursively deletes predefined output directories (e.g., `arrow_replicas_balanced`, `yield_replicas_balanced`, `stop_replicas_balanced`).
+This utility is crucial for managing storage and ensuring a clean slate for new generation runs, particularly important when generating thousands of images in Google Colab's ephemeral file system, as it prevents accumulation of old data.

 ### Model Evaluation Summary